Superintendents Letters

 I’d also like to extend another “thank you” to Omaha voters for passing the Phase 2 bond.
 We’re eager to start construction on two new high schools, two new elementary schools, and a new middle school.
 We’re also eager to begin renovation work.

-Our kids deserve to learn in schools that are up-to-date and conducive to the needs of the 21st century learning environment.
+Our kids deserve to learn in schools that are up-to-date and conducive to the needs of the 21st-century learning environment.

 We’re preparing them to compete on a global scale and your support of Omaha Public Schools is sincerely appreciated.